Olympic skater Rippon joins call for U.S. LGBT+ equality law

-LONDON, April 28 (Thomson Reuters Foundation) - Olympic medallist ice skater Adam Rippon called on Sunday for the U.S. Congress to back legislation to protect people from discrimination based on sexual orientation and gender identity.
+LONDON (Thomson Reuters Foundation) - Olympic medalist ice skater Adam Rippon called on Sunday for the U.S. Congress to back legislation to protect people from discrimination based on sexual orientation and gender identity.

 In a video by award-winning directors Dustin Lance Black and Paris Barclay for LGBT+ advocacy group Human Rights Campaign, Rippon said he backed the proposed Equality Act, which had its first hearing before a U.S. Congressional committee this month.